2019 Water Rate Study -

 - The date, time, and location of the public hearing at which the City Council will consider the adjusted water rate charges.

-On September 24, 2019, the Utilities Department will bring forward the 2019 Final Draft Water Rate Study consisting of the Cost of Service, Rate Design analysis and Administrative Record for City Council approval.
-Should the City Council approve the Study, Utilities Department staff will seek Council authorization to send out the Proposition 218 notice to Newport Beach property owners and water customers to inform them of the proposed water rate adjustments and set the public hearing for November 5, 2019.
+On September 24, 2019, City Council approved the 2019 Final Draft Water Rate Study consisting of the Cost of Service, Rate Design analysis and Administrative Record brought forward by the Utilities Department.
+City Council authorized Utilities Department staff to send out the Proposition 218 notice (click to view) to all Newport Beach property owners and water customers to inform them of the proposed water rate adjustments and set the public hearing for November 19, 2019.
 Proposition 218 requires a 45-day comment period before the City Council may act on the proposed water rates and finalize the tabulation of any protests received.
 This notice provides detailed information about the water rate adjustment recommendations and a table of water rates for the next five calendar years, with rate adjustments effective January 2020.

 Water Enterprise Fund - What does the City's Water bill pay for?